-5.2 Experimental Development
+7.2 Experimental Development

 In this section, the experiments are going to be introduced in chronological order and are going to be commented in detail through the explanation.
 First of all, for the metrics in emotion recognition, the accuracy has been computed in two different ways: at frame level (just the accuracy for each frame, window or feature vector) and at utterance level.
-To compare the results of this project, state-of-the-art results from [7] are going to be shown with F-Score metrics.
+To compare the results of this project, state of the art results from [8] are going to be shown with F-Score metrics.

-5.2.1 Unimodal Faces Experiments
+7.2.1 Unimodal Faces Experiments

 These experiments have been launched along 20 epochs.
-The final results are shown in Table 5.1 in terms of accuracy.
-The table shows the accuracy at frame level, at utterance level with mean score and the F-Score for the best model at utterance level in order to compare with the state-of-the-art.
+The final results are shown in Table 7.1 in terms of accuracy.
+The table shows the accuracy at frame level, at utterance level with mean score and the F-Score for the best model at utterance level in order to compare with the state of the art.

 F-Score

-Train Validation Test Test
+Train Train Validation Test

 Frame level 78.50 39.20 36.63 -

 Utterance level 91.87 45.33 40.62 37.72

 Utterance level from [X] - - 41.79 41.79

-TABLE 5.1: This table shows the accuracy for the VGG at frame level and utterance level and the F-Score at utterance level.
-It shows as well the F-Score of the state-of-the-art.
+TABLE 7.1: This table shows the accuracy for the VGG at frame level and utterance level and the F-Score at utterance level.
+It shows as well the F-Score of the state of the art.

-At frame level, the model with 39.20% of accuracy has been kept (the one with higher accuracy at validation).
-This results is just at frame level, so it cannot be compared with other state-of-the-art methods.
+At frame level, the model with 39.20% of accuracy is kept (the one with higher accuracy at validation).
+This results is just at frame level, so it cannot be compared with other state of the art methods.
 When computing the test accuracy, a 36.33% is obtained.
 This is not something striking because the validation set contains videos from actors that also appears in the training set, and the actors from the test set do not appear in the training or validation, meaning that the validation set is not representative with the test set.
-But this division in train, validation and test is the same that the state-of-the-art literature uses.
+But this division in train, validation and test is the same that the state of the art literature uses.
 When choosing the final model only the information of validation is available, so this validation set is not going to let the system generalize to other videos.
 This can be seen in the low accuracy of test.

 The IEMOCAP has a low resolution image, so the faces are not detected in a correct way.
-As it was commented in Sec.
-4.1.2, a new face detector was used to fix the problem of missing faces at some frames.
-This problem is highlighted looking at the accuracy and if it is compared with audio method of state-of-the-art, for example.
+As it was commented in Subsec.
+5.1.2, a new face detector was used to fix the problem of missing faces at some frames.
+This problem is highlighted looking at the accuracy and if it is compared with audio method or state of the art, for example.
 The network cannot achieve good results with faces that are not correctly aligned or just have resolution problems.